Public Drinking Water Program

 To ensure the safety of Rhode Island's public drinking water supplies.

-Water suppliers are required to test for lead, and to reduce lead corrosion if high levels are found.
+- Remove lead from drinking water: Water suppliers are required to test for lead, and to reduce lead corrosion if high levels are found

-We develop partnerships with academic, business, trade and political communities in support of utility security and emergency preparedness best practices.
-In addition, we collaborate with the Environmental Protection Agency and other public and private associations to plan and implement effective water security practices.
+- Plan for emergencies and security: We develop partnerships with academic, business, trade and political communities in support of utility security and emergency preparedness best practices.
+In addition, we collaborate with the Environmental Protection Agency, and other public and private associations, to plan, and implement effective water security practices.

 - Certify drinking water operators: We certify individuals that operate public water treatment and distribution system, to minimize potential risks to public health.
 The program ensures that suppliers maintain a competent workforce through enforcement of continuing education and experience requirements for the operators of public water systems.